ELS-RD/transformer-deploy/README.md

 [`Pytorch`](https://pytorch.org/) + [`FastAPI`](https://fastapi.tiangolo.com/) = 🐢
 Most tutorials on `Transformer` deployment in production are built over Pytorch and FastAPI.
-Both are great tools but not very performant in inference.
+Both are great tools but not very performant in inference (actual measures below).

 [`Microsoft ONNX Runtime`](https://github.com/microsoft/onnxruntime/) + [`Nvidia Triton inference server`](https://github.com/triton-inference-server/server) = ️🏃💨
 Then, if you spend some time, you can build something over ONNX Runtime and Triton inference server.